 Henry Blackaby, in his book Experiencing God captures my experience of walking beside the people of Grippis Farm as God reveals himself to them.
 "Watch to see where God is at work and join him!"
 I saw God moving the hearts of others to help the poorest of the poor, the oppressed and down trodden, and His Spirit urged me to join them.
 I trust that God will continue to prompt hearts to join His work of caring for the widows and orphans in Zambia.
 Together we are God's hands and feet, bringing good news to the poor in body, mind and spirit."

 Kurtis is a pediatrician in Virginia's Shenandoah Valley.
-He serves as GHI's secretary.
 He and his wife, Cindy, a school teacher, became involved with GHI through their friendship with the Brennemans.
 Kurtis says "I have never been one to wander too far from home and the world's problems always seemed too big for me to personally have any impact.
-But when Tanya came back from Zambia with pictures and stories of all of these children in an upstart school in a squatter village just outside of Lusaka, it seemed like the perfect opportunity to help.
-As a pediatrician, the health of children is what I am all about.
-So Cindy and I decided to go meet these children ourselves in the fall of 2007.
+But when Tanya came back from Zambia with pictures and stories of all of these children in an upstart school in a village just outside of Lusaka, it seemed like the perfect opportunity to get involved."

-Chris also became involved with GHI through his association with the Brenneman's and serves as GHI's treasurer.
+Chris also became involved with GHI through his association with the Brennemans.
 He says "God is surely at work in Grippis Farm.
 He continues to do miraculous things there.
 There is a tremendous feeling of hope within the community as they see what their Savior is doing for them.

 I visited Zambia for the first time in August of 2010.
 To witness God's presence in a place of such poverty is something I cannot describe.
 The people there are so gracious, humble and joyous, it made me feel as though it is us that are lacking.
 The people of Grippis Farm are the poorest of the poor, yet they have the most wonderful spirit.
 Hearing their stories will make you cry, but spending time with them will make you smile.
 I wondered how I would be affected by the sight of people living in such poverty, but they taught me that we can be happy and praise God regardless of our circumstances.